 Some features of this F-16 were eventually embedded in the F-35.

-At Edwards, it was finally able to serve as an in-flight simulator, demonstrating to be perfect in training pilots about particular handlings.
+At Edwards, it was finally able to serve as an in-flight simulator, demonstrating to be perfect in training pilots in particular handlings.

 Thanks to its centre and the side stick installed in the front cockpit the F-16 VISTA can be re-configured after the take off to fly like a delta wings aircraft, like a canards one or like a large cargo airplane.